Tiernebre/zone-blitz-deprecated/docs/development.md

 8. **Navigate to https://dev.zoneblitz.app a browser of your choice**.
 You should now see your locally running copy of the zone blitz website.

-## Zone Blitz Development Philosophy and Direction
+## Development Philosophy and Direction

 If you're curious about _why_ I chose a specific technology or approach to solving a problem, I have documented my approaches in the [architecture documentation](./architecture/README.md).
 These articles can help